xpavlic4/book-extracts/sports/golf/The 18 Strong Podcast.md

 # 18Strong podcast
+# 1-minute training
+* your heart doens't know what your muscles are doing

 # The lost art of putting
 * asking the right question will guide you back to positive way, whereas positive thinking is more difficult to do